centiservice/mats3_site/_docs/C-explore/01-mats-jbang.md

 [JBang](https://jbang.dev/)'s tagline is: *"Lets Students, Educators and Professional Developers create, edit and run self-contained source-only Java programs with unprecedented ease."*

+[Mats<sup>3</sup>](https://mats3.io/)'s tagline is *"Message-Oriented Async RPC.
+Message-based Interservice Communication made easy!
+Naturally resilient and highly available microservices, with great DevX and OpsX."*

 We'll first introduce JBang, and explain how to install it.
-We'll then take up an ActiveMQ instance using a very small JBang script.
-Next we'll take up a simple single-stage Mats Endpoint, and finally invoke this endpoint a single time, using a demonstration-only main-class.
+We'll then take up an *ActiveMQ Message Broker* instance using a very small JBang script.
+Next we'll spin up a simple single-stage Mats Endpoint in a new JBang script and a new shell/console.
+Finally, we'll invoke this Mats Endpoint, using a demonstration-only main-class, using yet another new JBang script in yet another new shell.
+This is meant to demonstrate how Mats<sup>3</sup> is an interesting *Interservice Communication* tool, and show how the JBang support tools of Mats<sup>3</sup> can make exploration of Mats<sup>3</sup>
+dead simple.

 ## What's *JBang* and how to install